Returnal review — like beating your head against a fun wall

 Due to those aforementioned cluttered visuals, I found myself jumping into water before I could survive it.
 I still struggle to tell when I’m looking at water in this game.
 Also, the action often happens above the horizon line, which means you’re likely going to aim the behind-the-back camera at an upward angle.
 This led me to fall into a gaps in the ground that I did not see at least 10 times.
 Because you need precise aiming, so you cannot keep the camera pointed at the ground, I think the pits are a mistake that only make the game worse.

 And then there’s the controller gimmicks.
 To aim down sight in Returnal, you need to pull the L2 button down half way.
 Thanks to the adaptive triggers, you can feel a pressure push back to stop you from going too far.
 If you pull past that point, you’ll prime your alt-fire.
-This is a neat way to show off the technology, and I don’t really like it.
+While this is a neat way to show off the technology, I don’t really like it.
 I’m pretty used to it now, but I still hate feeling like I need to feather a button to avoid accidentally blowing my crucial special move.
 This is especially annoying when the controller has unused buttons that could’ve served this purpose.

 At its worst, Returnal makes you feel like you’re wasting your time